 - Thanksgiving: This very useful unit was designed by teacher Cari Schaffer.
 It is broken into five lessons, and takes a multicultural approach to teaching this material.
 A closer look is taken at the Native Americans and their culture during the 17th century.
 A lesson called Thanksgiving Day 1621: What Really Happened? is designed to challenge students to consider a different perspective on the happenings of the first Thanksgiving.

 - Thanksgiving Lesson Plan: Another great link from Everything ESL, this fantastic unit covers Pilgrims, the Mayflower, Native Americans, and the food we use to celebrate the Thanksgiving holiday.
 Activity downloads are provided in .pdf format, books are listed as suggestions to help the unit along, and links to other useful resources are included.
 Designed for first through fourth grade, this unit promises to be a big hit with students.

-- Online Tutoring World: Designed for advanced ESL students, this resource intends to help students expand their vocabularies through a reading about the Thanksgiving holiday.
+- ESL MADE EASY: Designed for advanced ESL students, this resource intends to help students expand their vocabularies through a reading about the Thanksgiving holiday.
 The words persecution, Pilgrims, harvested, colonists, turmoil, proclamation, and bestowed are highlighted in the context of the reading and are later defined.